vungocnamhust/dive-into-node-theory/README.md

 # Dive into Node theory

-This is an explaination of Node.Js using an Node.Js application.
+This is an explaination the theory of Node.Js through a Node.Js structure application.
 You can see this project by embedding into Obsidian

 ## Structure Graph